You must maintain a full course of study during the regular semester.

 If you are traveling outside the U.S. to a country other than your own, you need to contact that country’s consulate or embassy to find out if an entry visa is required.

-You need to bring your passport, your signed I-20, and your I-94 card when going to Tijuana, Mexico.
+You need to bring your passport, your signed I-20, and print out your I-94 admission number when going to Tijuana, Mexico.

 - You have applied for Post-Completion OPT and would like to continue coverage with the University's health plan